ZenyoSelf/thc-enshift/readme.md

-I like to keep it simple and fast, i choosed to build this app with these technologies :
+I like to keep it simple and fast, i chose to build this app with these technologies :

  1. Frontend
  - Angular/PrimeNG for UI components, coupled with Tailwind